NIPT Dublin Formerly Harmony Prenatal Test Dublin*

 NIPT does not screen for non-chromosome disorders, familial mutations, malformations, fetal growth or fetal viability.

 Trisomy 21 is the most common trisomy at the time of birth.
-Also called Down syndrome, it is associated with moderate to severe intellectual disabilities and may also lead to digestive disease, congenital heart defects and other malformations.
+Also called Down Syndrome, it is associated with moderate to severe intellectual disabilities and may also lead to digestive disease, congenital heart defects and other malformations.

 Trisomy 18 (Edwards syndrome) and Trisomy 13 (Patau syndrome) are associated with a high rate of miscarriage.
 These babies are born with severe brain abnormalities and often have congenital heart defects as well as other birth defects.
 Most affected individuals die before or soon after birth, and very few survive beyond the first year of life.

 Sex chromosome conditions occur when there is a missing, extra, or incomplete copy of the X or Y chromosomes.
-The NIPT test with sex chromosome aneuploidy panel option can assess risk for XXX, XYY, XXY (Klinefelter syndrome), and a missing X chromosome in a girl (Turner syndrome).
+The NIPT with sex chromosome aneuploidy panel option can assess risk for XXX, XYY, XXY (Klinefelter syndrome), and a missing X chromosome in a girl (Turner syndrome).
 Please note that X & Y chromosome conditions are only checked upon request.

 In addition, NIPT can assess fetal sex.
 This is optional (no additional cost).